Average Weather in Salinas California, United States

 For the purposes of this report, the geographical coordinates of Salinas are 36.678 deg latitude, -121.656 deg longitude, and 52 ft elevation.

-The topography within 2 miles of Salinas is essentially flat, with a maximum elevation change of 62 feet, and an average elevation above sea level of 51 feet.
-Within 10 miles contains large variations in elevation (3,264 feet).
-Within 50 miles contains extreme variations in elevation (5,863 feet).
+The topography within 2 miles of Salinas is essentially flat, with a maximum elevation change of 62 feet and an average elevation above sea level of 51 feet.
+Within 10 miles is essentially flat (3,264 feet).
+Within 50 miles contains large variations in elevation (5,863 feet).

 The area within 2 miles of Salinas is covered by artificial surfaces (81%) and cropland (18%), within 10 miles by cropland (34%) and grassland (22%), and within 50 miles by water (32%) and grassland (26%).

 This report illustrates the typical weather in Salinas, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 Temperature and Dew Point

 There are 3 weather stations near enough to contribute to our estimation of the temperature and dew point in Salinas.

 For each station, the records are corrected for the elevation difference between that station and Salinas according to the International Standard Atmosphere , and by the relative change present in the MERRA-2 satellite-era reanalysis between the two locations.